 101-200: The range shows moderate air quality with impacts such as breathing discomfort for children and elderly people, and people already suffering from lung disorders and heart disease.

 201-300: AQI falling in this range communicates that the air quality is poor and shows health effects on people when exposed for the long term.
 People already suffering from heart diseases can experience discomfort from short exposure.

 301-400: This range shows very poor air quality and causes respiratory illness for a longer duration of exposure.

 401-500: This is the severe range of AQI causing health impacts to normal and diseased people.
 It also causes severe health impacts on sensitive groups.

-US AQI ranges from 0-500 according to US-EPA, 0 stands for good and 500 for severe.
-The six major air pollutants are taken to calculate AQI, that are, Particulate Matter (PM 10 and PM 2.5), carbon monoxide (CO), ozone (O3), Nitrogen dioxide (NO2) and sulfur dioxide (SO2).
-AQI ranging from 0-500 have different pollutant concentration and associated health effects.
+The ranges of US AQI from 0-500 according to US-EPA, 0 stands for good and 500 for severe.
+The six major air pollutants are taken to calculate AQI, which are, Particulate Matter (PM 10 and PM 2.5), carbon monoxide (CO), ozone (O3), nitrogen dioxide (NO2), and sulfur dioxide (SO2).
+AQI ranging from 0-500 has different pollutant concentrations and associated health effects.